SampleEnvironment/SECoP/protocol/issues/005c Qualifiers.rst

 Opinions
 --------

-Enrico proposed to name live data like timestamps and sigma 'qualifiers'.
+Enrico proposed to name live data like timestamps and sigma *qualifiers*.

 Markus supports this.
-He would be happy also with an other term than 'qualifiers', but definitely does not like the terms 'live properties' and 'descriptive properties', as two different things share the same name.
+He would be happy also with an other term than *qualifiers*, but definitely does not like the terms *live properties* and *descriptive properties*, as two different things share the same name.

 Decision
 --------

+additional information transported with an update message like timestamps and sigma are called *qualifiers*.